In the Shadow of the Moon (2019 film): Plot

 Lockhart presents Holt with his theory that the suspect is moving back in time as they are moving forward, killing each member of the terrorist group.
 Holt dismisses this, insisting he get psychiatric help.
 Lockhart steals Holt's badge to track down the white nationalist leader's former girlfriend, who was even more extremist.

 Arriving at her home, Lockhart finds she has just been murdered by the suspect, who is still present.
 He chases her, shoots her hand, following her to the beach of the plane's crash site and into a sewage hole.
-There he sees her disappear into a time machine.
+There, he sees her disappear into a time machine.
 As he exits the tunnel, Lockhart is arrested by Holt as an unseen Rao watches.

 In 2015, while waiting for the woman on the beach, Lockhart listens to a message from Amy inviting him to his grandchild's birth.
 He is suddenly kidnapped by Rao, who admits to developing the technology the woman uses to kill her victims, an injection whose effects can be triggered remotely through time.
-He explains her cause is justified, as she is killing only those who inspired the perpetrators of a terrible tragedy.
+He explains her cause is justified, as she is killing only those innocents in the past who inspired the future perpetrators of a terrible tragedy.

-Lockhart escapes from Rao and confronts the woman — who introduces herself as Rya, Amy's daughter and his granddaughter, born that very day.
+Lockhart escapes from Rao and confronts the woman, who introduces herself as Rya, Amy's daughter and his granddaughter, born that very day.
 She explains that many years later, Lockhart convinces an adult Rya to take the mission after the militia group's terrorism triggered a new civil war in 2024, when she was only nine.

 Rya travels backwards in time, every nine years in reverse chronological order in phase with lunar epiphanies, injecting her targets in the neck with a remotely triggered isotope.
 For her, the 2006 events have not yet happened, so her hand is not yet wounded.
 Overcome with guilt over causing his own granddaughter's death, Lockhart acknowledges that he killed her in 1988.
 Convinced her cause is just, he lets her complete her mission, the only way for her to eventually survive.

 After Rya's departure into the past, an elderly Rao triggers the injections, killing Rya's targets and erasing the terrorist attack and subsequent civil war from the timeline.
 In 2015, Lockhart reunites with his family and embraces the chance at a new future with his newborn granddaughter.